 How much you will be compensated will be determined mostly by how severe your injuries are and your potential loss of earnings.
 However, evaluating the severity of any injury is not easy.
 You have to factor in any medical expenses, how long it is expected to take for you to recover, etc.

-There are many loopholes in trying to gather together this information and this is where a personal injury solicitor will make sure you receive the highest compensation possible.
+There are many loopholes in trying to gather together this information and this is where an accident claim solicitor will make sure you receive the highest compensation possible.

 • Long Term or Permanent Injuries: